-Laser peening can surgically place exceptionally deep residual compressive stress into key areas of a component to retard crack initiation and growth enabling increased fatigue strength ratings.
+Laser peening or laser shot peening can surgically place exceptionally deep residual compressive stress into key areas of a component to retard crack initiation and growth enabling increased fatigue strength ratings.

 Laser peening is not a replacement for controlled shot peening but has additional advantages that can influence which method to use.